 You must report your winnings

-The first rule is that you must report all winnings, whether another entity reports them to the government or not.
+The first rule is that you must report all winnings, whether the place that you gambled reports them to the government or not.
 For example, if you hit the trifecta on Derby Day, you must report the winnings as income.

 Both cash and the value of prizes are considered “other income” on your Form 1040.
 If you score big, you might even receive a Form W-2G reporting your winnings.
 The tax code requires institutions that offer gambling to issue Forms W-2G if you win: